smartcontractkit/chainlink-testing-framework/seth/README.md

     return 1.40, nil
 ```

 For low congestion rate we will increase gas price by 10%, for medium by 20%, for high by 30% and for very high by 40%.
 We cache block header data in an in-memory cache, so we don't have to fetch it every time we estimate gas.
 The cache has capacity equal to `gas_price_estimation_blocks` and every time we add a new element, we remove one that is least frequently used and oldest (with block number being a constant and chain always moving forward it makes no sense to keep old blocks).
 It's important to know that in order to use congestion metrics we need to fetch at least 80% of the requested blocks.
 If that fails, we will skip this part of the estimation and only adjust the gas price based on priority.

-For both transaction types if any of the steps fails, we fallback to hardcoded values.
+For both transaction types if any of the steps fails, we fall back to hardcoded values.

 ### DOT graphs